datasnap-io/datasnap-iOS-sdk/README.md

 In the [Datasnap.io iOS Sample App](https://github.com/datasnap-io/datasnap-ios-generic-sample), this is contained in the [ViewController file](https://github.com/datasnap-io/datasnap-ios-generic-sample/blob/master/dataSnapSample/ViewController.m).

-For more examples, please see the *[Event API Documentation](http://docs.datasnapio.apiary.io/#reference/0/example-events)*.
+For more examples, please see the [Event API Documentation](http://docs.datasnapio.apiary.io/#reference/0/example-events).

 ``` objective-C
 /**